tramiNGY/holbertonschool-hbnb/part3/hbnb/README.md

 This directory contains the API endpoints that handle requests and responses.
 We added a JTW system for the authorization.
 The GenerateAdminToken class generate a token that allows the acces of admin methods that will not be available for the regular user.
-These features include :
-can manage user accounts, including creating and modifying user details. can bypass ownership restrictions for places and reviews can delete any place or review, bypassing the ownership restrictions that regular users face.
+These features include the management of user accounts, including creating and modifying user details, bypassing ownership restrictions for places and reviews, the deletion of any place or review, bypassing the ownership.

 - `users.py`: Handles user-related operations (creation, retrieval, update, and deletion).
 - `places.py`: Manages places, including creating, updating, and retrieving places.